ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 data we used.

-For example, the first time we mentioned the sex/gender variable of the National Health and Nutrition Examination Survey (NHANES) in the appendix of the VEHSS diabetic retinopathy paper<cite>:
+For example, the first time we mentioned the sex/gender variable of the National Health and Nutrition Examination Survey (NHANES) in the appendix of the VEHSS diabetic retinopathy paper: [VEHSS_DR]_

 .. pull-quote::